 Finance Minister Senator Muhammad Aurangzeb presented the pre-budget document in Islamabad.
 The report attributes the rise in Pakistan’s inflation rate to a significant spike in April.

-Despite this increase, broader price pressures moderated over the 10-month period.
-This indicates a mixed inflationary environment impacting the economy.
-Policymakers are closely monitoring consumer price trends as they proceed with budget planning.
-These data reveal both challenges and potential positive signs for economic stability.
+Despite this rise, broader price pressures moderated over the 10-month period.
+This resulted in a mixed inflationary environment that impacts the economy.
+Policymakers are closely monitoring consumer price trends as they continue budget planning.
+The data reveal both challenges and promising signs for economic stability.

 Key Macroeconomic Indicators

-The Economic Survey is a critical indicator of Pakistan’s macroeconomic health, assessing essential economic metrics that guide policy decisions.
+The Economic Survey is crucial for assessing Pakistan’s macroeconomic health by evaluating critical economic metrics that guide policy decisions.
 These include:

-• Inflation trends, projections, and the outlook for price stability
+- Inflation trends, projections, and outlook for price stability

 Influence on Federal Budget Planning

-The survey is vital for policymakers and stakeholders involved in budgetary planning.
+The survey is essential for policymakers and stakeholders involved in budgetary planning.
 Economic policy decisions for the next fiscal year rely heavily on these assessments.
-Released annually before the federal budget presentation, the document is essential for understanding Pakistan’s economic trajectory and fiscal health.
+Released annually before the federal budget presentation, the document is vital for understanding Pakistan’s economic trajectory and fiscal health.